scottgriv/PRG-Personal-Repository-Guidelines/guidelines/readme_guidelines.md

 - This section should contain a list of limitations for your project.

-## Features
+## Dependencies

 > [!WARNING]
 > **OPTIONAL** section for **ALL** tiers.

-- This section should contain a list of features for your project.
+- This section should contain a list of dependencies for your project.
-- Explain what each feature does and how it works.
-- You can also add screenshots of each feature if you want.
+- There is no need to list every single dependency, just the major ones.
+- There's also no need to list the version or website for each dependency (this will be done in the *Resouces* area, more on that soon), just the name is fine.
+    - i.e. This project makes use of several libraries and frameworks: <br>
+            - **Python:** For the application logic. <br>
+            - **Django:** For web application functionality. <br>
+            - **Plotly:** For creating interactive visualizations. <br>
+            - **Pandas:** For data manipulation and analysis. <br>
+            - **Requests:** For making `API` calls. <br>
+            - **Python-Decouple:** For storing sensitive information in a `.env` file. <br>
+- You can use a tool like [Dependabot](https://dependabot.com/) to automatically generate a list of dependencies for your project.

+## Getting Started

+> [!WARNING]
+> **REQUIRED** section for **ALL** tiers.

+- This section should contain a list of steps to get your project up and running.
+- Utilize code blocks to show the commands needed to run your project.
+- i.e.
+    1. Clone this repository.
+    2. Create a virtual environment: `python -m venv venv`.
+    3. Install the dependencies.
+    4. Run the application:
+        ```bash
+        python manage.py runserver
+        ```
 ## What's Inside?

 > [!WARNING]